mecid/mecid.github.io/_posts/2023-08-08-mastering-storekit2-productview-in-swiftui.md

 }
 ```

-The *StoreView* displays the layout for displaying a collection of products.
+The *StoreView* displays the layout of a collection of products.
 For example, on tvOS *StoreView* uses a grid to show the products.
 You can still customize the look and feel of the products displayed in the *StoreView* by applying the *productViewStyle* view modifier to the *StoreView*.

 ```swift
 struct ContentView: View {